khiguera/cppcheckTutorial/README.md

 Cppcheck is a static code analysis tool for the C and C++ programming languages.
 It is a versatile tool that can check non-standard code.[1]
-The creator and lead developer is Daniel Marjamäki.Unlike C/C++ compilers and many other analysis tools it does not detect syntax errors in the code.
+The creator and lead developer is Daniel Marjamäki.
+Unlike C/C++ compilers and many other analysis tools it does not detect syntax errors in the code.
 Cppcheck primarily detects the types of bugs that the compilers normally do not detect.